spring-attic/spring-hadoop/samples/wordcount/readme.txt

 1. MOTIVATION

 A basic word count demo that illustrates the configuration and interaction with the Hadoop through Spring Hadoop.

-The demo counts the word from a given resource through a Map Reduce job.
+The demo copies local resources into HDFS and executes the Hadoop example that counts words against it.
+The demo requires a running Hadoop instance (by default at localhost:9000).
+The Hadoop settings can be configured through hadoop.properties (more info in the Spring Hadoop reference docs).

 2. BUILD AND DEPLOYMENT